bidaye-lab/dlc_utilities/proofreading_gui/README.md

 ### Method 1: Standalone Executable (Recommended)

 1. **Download the latest release**
-   - Navigate to the [Releases](https://github.com/bidaye-lab/dlc_utilities/tree/proofreading_gui) page
+   - Navigate to the [Releases](https://github.com/bidaye-lab/dlc_utilities/releases/tag/v1.0.0-beta) page
+   - Scroll down and open the Assets dropdown (if not already open)
    - Download the latest `release.zip`

 2. **Install the Application**